Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Baylor and its opponents have combined to put up more than 50 points in four of six games this season.
+- Baylor's games this season have gone over 50.5 points four of six times.

-- BYU's games have gone over 50 points in two opportunities this season.
+- BYU has combined with its opponents to score more than 50.5 points in two games this season.

-- The two teams combine to average 65.5 points per game, 15.5 more than the total in this contest.
+- The combined points per game average of the two teams, 65.5, is 15 points above Saturday's over/under.

-- These two squads combine to allow 38.3 points per game, 11.7 fewer than this contest's over/under.
+- The 38.3 combined points per game that these two squads have allowed this season are 12.2 fewer than the 50.5 over/under in this contest.

-- The Bears and their opponents score an average of 49.1 points per game, 0.9 fewer than Saturday's total.
+- Bears games have an average total of 49.1 points this season, 1.4 fewer than Saturday's over/under.

-- In 2021, games involving the Cougars have averaged a total of 55.5 points, 5.5 more than the set over/under in this contest.
+- The 50.5-point total for this game is five points below the 55.5 points per game average total in Cougars games this season.

 Baylor Stats and Trends